 Initial Instructions for MUSC IBC Applications Involving Human Gene Transfer Studies

-All human gene transfer clinical trials occurring at or sponsored by institutions receiving NIH funds for recombinant DNA research must be submitted to the NIH Office of Biotechnology Activities (OBA) for review by the Recombinant DNA Advisory Committee (RAC).
-RAC review occurs before final IBC approval in order to inform that committee of the RAC's recommendations before the IBC makes its final determination.
+All human gene transfer clinical trials occurring at or sponsored by institutions receiving NIH funds for recombinant DNA research must be submitted to the NIH Office of Biotechnology Activities (OBA) for review by the Novel and Exceptional Technology and Research Advisory Committee (NExTRAC).
+NExTRAC review occurs before final IBC approval in order to inform that committee of the NExTRAC's recommendations before the IBC makes its final determination.

-OBA has developed many tools to help you in your preparation of a submission to RAC, including a list of frequently asked questions on their website.
+OBA has developed many tools to help you in your preparation of a submission to NExTRAC, including a list of frequently asked questions on their website.

 The investigator at MUSC should submit an IBC application through eProtocol.
 At minimum the uploads listed below need to be attached.
 It may not be possible to provide all uploads with the initial application, but if they are not available, they should be provided as soon as possible so as not to delay IBC processing.

 - A document that contains responses to Appendices M-II through M-V of the NIH Guidelines as submitted to the NIH OBA Recombinant DNA Advisory Committee (RAC)

 - Any correspondence sent by NExTRAC to the submitting investigator regarding its review of the protocol